thomb/nixpayns-wet-and-wild-webhook/README.md

 `TResultsMessage` is dispatched when the fight completes.

 #### NOTE on `TResultsMessage`
 This will return the `winningteam` as parsed directly from the mugen log.
-It has no concept of which of the teams in a `TBattle`.
+It has no concept of teams as specified in a `TBattle`.
 The source `TBattle` is dispatched along with the results message so that this can be reconciled on the host.
 This is largely just a convenience and might be deprecate as...